 She is certified in kinesiotaping and dry needling.
 While having a passion for sporting injuries, she enjoys working with all ages and all types of injuries from sprains and strains to neck and back problems.

-In her spare time Rebecca enjoys talking her dog Banks for a walk or doing CrossFit.
+In her spare time Rebecca enjoys taking her dog Banks for a walk or doing CrossFit.

 View details »